Solar Panel Cost Guide in South Tucson, AZ (Feb 2023)

 How to Save on Solar Panels

-- Reputation: Your solar installer should have a sound reputation as a company and have verifiable expertise in the field.
-A couple of ways to check this are to look for whether a company has technicians certified by the North American Board of Certified Energy Practitioners (NABCEP) and if it has positive reviews from past customers.
+- Reputation: Your solar installer should have a solid reputation as a company and have verifiable expertise in the field.
+Two ways to check this are to look for whether a company has technicians certified by the North American Board of Certified Energy Practitioners (NABCEP) and if it has satisfied reviews from previous customers.

 - Customer service varies by local dealer